mautic/mautic-documentation/pages/07.Channels/03.Focus Items/docs.en.md

 ![Animated GIF showing the Campaign Builder adding a focus item directly after a visits page decision](focus-campaign-action.gif)

 For a focus item to be triggered by a campaign, do not use the focus item code in the site.
 You just need to have mautic tracking code installed in the page/s that you want the focus triggerd.
-The campaign itself as you built it is ok.
 Focus should be published. (edited)